View Other Content

 1987 – Ex-reds midfielder Danny Guthrie was born in Telford.
 The former Manchester United trainee made just seven senior reds appearances before moving to Newcastle United for £2.5m in July 2008, after a season-long loan spell at Bolton Wanderers.

 1967 - Veteran keeper Paul Jones was born in Chirk, near Wrexham.
-He made two appearances while on loan from Southampton at Anfield in January 2004, and is now retired.
+He made two appearances while on loan from Southampton at Anfield in January 2004.

 A red beginning and end